Yesenia Cardona Left Home to Find Freedom - Calexico Chronicle

 He had to wait for someone from the Coroner’s Office to let him in, where they took his DNA sample to confirm his relationship with and the identity of Yesenia, Dominguez said.

-Once he identified her remains, Dominguez left Imperial County and returned to Scripps, where he stayed his with his sister until she was released, and they returned to Brea.
+Once he identified her remains, Dominguez left Imperial County and returned to Scripps, where he stayed with his sister until she was released, and they returned to Brea.

 Now, Dominguez said, he is tasked with taking possession of Yesenia’s remains and helping to raise the necessary funds from friends and family to return her to Chiquimulilla to be buried alongside family members in Cementario Chiquimulilla.